hiousi/xivo-dird-plugin-backend-google-contacts/README.md

 ## Info

 This plugin getting contacts from google contacts.
+For the moment it use the old google contacts API.

 ## How to use